 Beyond the updates to LADWP's construction standards, LADWP continues to evaluate new solutions to mitigate the risk of wildfire.
-LADWP is determining the feasibility of installing covered conductor or undergrounding overhead lines in select areas.
+LADWP continues to assess the feasibility of installing covered conductor and its various accessories, installing avian protection, installing non-expulsion fuses, and undergrounding overhead lines within LADWP's service territory.
+Thus far, LADWP has installed covered conductor and avian protection on various overhead distribution facilities in HFTDs.